bhisaac/5eFP/5eFP-SRD.md

 **_Conflict_.** The conflict, detailed in your setting handbook, is an event with ongoing effects that changed the game world into an unbalanced and afflicted state.
 A 5eFP game ends when the conflict is resolved.

-> The game's conflict mirrors the central conflict within your life.
-What is the agitaor upseting your sense of balance and well-being?
-Become aware of the scary story when you think of your central conflict.
-This is your inner conflict, symbolically held through the conflict in the game.
-Every player experiences this conflict differently.

 **_Deploy_.** After choosing an unexplored world map tile, the PCs deploy onto its exploration map by placing the group token in a random location.
 The obscuring map tile under the group token is revealed.
 During a downtime round, PCs may deploy and resolve the downtime round on an area within an explored world map tile.

 **_Discover._** If a game feature instructs you to discover something, you determine three results, choose one, and discard the rest.